GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-album.md

 After completing this tutorial, you now know how to:

-* Retrieve information for all albums in the rock-rankers database.
+* Retrieve information for all albums in the Rock-Rankers database.
 * Find albums by name using the `album` query parameter with curl.

-  ## Troubleshooting
+  ## 🔨 Troubleshooting

 | Status Code       | Problem                                        | Solution                                                                 |
 |-------------------|------------------------------------------------|--------------------------------------------------------------------------|